pbstark/basicsKavli18/kavliStat18.md

     + [Introduction to permutation tests](https://github.com/pbstark/S157F17/blob/master/permute-intro.ipynb)
     + [Generating pseudo-random samples and permutations](https://github.com/pbstark/S157F17/blob/master/permute-sample.ipynb)
     + Boring, Ottoboni, and Stark, 2016.
 1. **To hand in:** Implement permutation tests (in R or Python) for the hypotheses about bloodletting you formulated for the first assignment, using the data Morabia transcribed from Louis.
 Discuss numerical issues in implementing the permutation tests.
 What pseudo-random number generator did you use?
 How did you set the seed?
-How did you choose the number of random permutations to perform?
+How did you choose the number of random permutations or random samples to generate?
+How did you implement the procedure?
 (Is there a principle you might use to decide the number?
 If so, what?)
 What test statistic(s) did you use?
 Why did you pick those?
 How to they connect to the relevant alternative hypotheses?
 Do you think the results would be qualitatively different if you had used a different test statistic?
 Discuss your findings, including any weaknesses in your framing of the problem (the statistical assumptions) and in the numerical analysis.
+Test each component of your code using a unit test.
+Turn in your results and your code, including the unit tests of the code.